dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 ### Using the Rook Solution

 You can use an internal NFS server running on Kubernetes with [Rook](https://rook.io/) NFS Operator.
-To enable this, run the following before running [Kubernetes Environment](#testing-nfs-with-kubernetes).
+To enable this, run the following before running the [Kubernetes Environment](#testing-nfs-with-kubernetes).
+Both of these steps are required for this feature:

 ```bash
 ## Download Rook NFS Operator Manifests